HeinrichHartmann/HeinrichHartmann.github.io/_posts/2014-11-22-Raspberry-Pi-GPIO-Layout.md

 {% figure GPIO_files/extension_board jpg 'GPIO Extension Board' 'width="400px"' %}

 Surprisingly the lables on the SunFounder extension board do not match the BCM, nor the BOARD referencing scheme.
-Manuall checking based with the LED Probe reveals the following table:
+Manuall checking with the LED Probe reveals the following table:

  BCM | BOARD | EXT.  | EXT.  | BOARD | BCM